dlabranc/PyQueues/README.md

 # Installation
 Install this package on both the server and client.
 Note: the server environment in which you will run this server must have all the client's codes required packages installed.
 Clone the repository.
-'
-git clone
-'
+'git clone'
 Install the package.
-'
-pip install -e .
+'pip install -e .'
-'
 # Server end
 First set the BASE_DIR path in "config.py".
 This sets the folder on the remote machine in which all the scripts results and logs will be stored.
 '